folfcoder/plasma-sharkle/README.md

 The Sharkle widget, as featured in Night in the Woods, now on KDE Plasma!
 Give it a poke and it'll blast out one of eight sound effects while displaying SHARKLE.
+Available in black and white versions and can be used with most wallpapers.

 (Heads up: This is my first time messing around with QML stuff.
 Please create an issue if you encounter any bugs!)